 Green Mountain United Way working with the Northeast Kingdom Community Grown Farm, has as its purpose, to grow and distribute free, high quality produce, using sustainable practices, for donation to food shelves and charitable food centers throughout Vermont’s Northeast Kingdom.
-Also, the farm is used to educate the community on ways to improve its health, the environment and general well being.
+Also, the farm is used to educate the community on ways to improve its health, the environment, and general well being.

 The farm, on Old Center Road in St. Johnsbury was founded by Faith In Action Northern Communities Partnership in 2009 when a local landowner donated the use of 3 acres of riverside farmland.
-All food grown on the farm goes to food shelves, meal centers and other charitable food outlets throughout Vermont’s Northeast Kingdom.
-This has helped many people who cannot afford quality produce to eat more nutrition food.
-In the 2011 growing season the farm produced 8,750 pounds of squash, 1,500 pounds of potatoes, 345 pounds of carrots, 20 pounds of radishes, 450 pounds of lettuce, 200 pounds of green beans, 850 pounds of spinach and 350 pounds of cabbage.
+All food grown on the farm goes to food shelves, meal centers, and other charitable food outlets throughout Vermont’s Northeast Kingdom.
+This has helped many people who cannot afford quality produce to eat more nutritious food.
+In the 2011 growing season, the farm produced 8,750 pounds of squash, 1,500 pounds of potatoes, 345 pounds of carrots, 20 pounds of radishes, 450 pounds of lettuce, 200 pounds of green beans, 850 pounds of spinach and 350 pounds of cabbage.

 The vision of the community grown farm is to give the citizens of the Northeast Kingdom the skills and knowledge needed to make healthy lifestyle decisions around food while striving together to grow enough food to end hunger in the area.

 Humane Society Vermont Animal Shelter

 Please visit the following links for stories on what VT is doing to help our fallen animals.

 Financial Literacy Workshops